Bolivia: Economy

-Historical challenges

-A major blow to the Bolivian economy came with a drastic fall in the price of tin during the early 1980s, which impacted one of Bolivia's main sources of income and one of its major mining industries.
-Since 1985, the government of Bolivia has implemented a far-reaching program of macroeconomic stabilization and structural reform aimed at maintaining price stability, creating conditions for sustained growth, and alleviating scarcity.
-A major reform of the customs service has significantly improved transparency in this area.
-Parallel legislative reforms have locked into place market-liberal policies, especially in the hydrocarbon and telecommunication sectors, that have encouraged private investment.
-Foreign investors are accorded national treatment.

-In April 2000, Hugo Banzer, the former president of Bolivia, signed a contract with Aguas del Tunari, a private consortium, to operate and improve the water supply in Bolivia's third-largest city, Cochabamba.
-Shortly thereafter, the company tripled the water rates in that city, an action which resulted in protests and rioting among those who could no longer afford clean water.
-Amidst Bolivia's nationwide economic collapse and growing national unrest over the state of the economy, the Bolivian government was forced to withdraw the water contract.

-Once Bolivia's government depended heavily on foreign assistance to finance development projects and to pay the public staff.
-At the end of 2002, the government owed $4.5 billion to its foreign creditors, with $1.6 billion of this amount owed to other governments and most of the balance owed to multilateral development banks.
-Most payments to other governments have been rescheduled on several occasions since 1987 through the Paris Club mechanism.
-External creditors have been willing to do this because the Bolivian government has generally achieved the monetary and fiscal targets set by IMF programs since 1987, though economic crises have undercut Bolivia's normally good record.
-However, by 2013 the foreign assistance is just a fraction of the government budget thanks to tax collection mainly from the profitable exports to Brazil and Argentina of natural gas.

 Agriculture

 Agriculture is less relevant in the country's GDP compared to the rest of Latin America.
 The country produces close to 10 million tons of sugarcane per year and is the 10th largest producer of soybean in the world.
 It also has considerable yields of maize, potato, sorghum, banana, rice, and wheat.
 The country's largest exports are based on soy (soybean meal and soybean oil).
 The culture of soy was brought by Brazilians to the country: in 2006, almost 50% of soy producers in Bolivia were people from Brazil, or descendants of Brazilians.
 The first Brazilian producers began to arrive in the country in the 1990s.
 Before that, there was a lot of land in the country that was not used, or where only subsistence agriculture was practiced.

-Bolivia's most lucrative agricultural product continues to be coca, of which Bolivia is currently the world's third largest cultivator.
+Bolivia's most lucrative agricultural product continues to be coca, of which Bolivia is the world's third largest cultivator.